plone/planet.plone.org/README.txt

 *Note*: If you're on Mac OS X, make sure you use a Python with the ``bsddb`` module enabled.
 The system Python does *not* support ``bsddb``.

-It also requires libxml2/libxslt be preset on the system in the usual locations.
+It also requires libxml2/libxslt be present on the system in the usual locations.
 Naturally, it requires an active internet connection in order to download eggs during configuration and to download feeds during operation.